ashleygraf101/case-study-test-plan/README.md

 - Test data to check the assumptions of the tests has been added into the test environment.
 - The tests are tagged by feature areas so they can be run separately during development.
 - Unit tests are added to the CI/CD pipeline.
-- Smoke tests are run for each release candidate.
+- Smoke tests are run for each commit.
-- Regression tests are run daily, overnight if necessary.
+- Regression tests are for each release candidate.
-- Tests are run in parallel in parallel
+- Tests are run in parallel

 ## Defect Management
 1. Issues are discovered by testers and developers.